princebaretto99/browserstack-karate/README.md

 </ul>

-## Running one feature on multiple browsers on BrowserStack
+## Running one feature on multiple browsers on BrowserStack Automate

 In this case we can use the example table and configure individual drivers based on the value of the example table.
 Please refer to [multipleBrowser.feature](src/test/java/examples/multipleBrowser/multipleBrowser.feature)

 File to be executed: [MulitpleBrowser.java](src/test/java/examples/multipleBrowser/MultipleBrowser.java)

-## Running all features in parallel on BrowserStack
+## Running all features in parallel on BrowserStack Automate

 In this case, we can use the karate runner and execute all the feature files in a directory as mentioned below: